fkde/aspx-composer/README.md

 # About this package

-Transform your existing PHP Application into a deployable docker container based on the minimal .
+Transform your existing PHP Application into a deployable docker container based on the minimalistic Alpine Linux.

 # Requirements